tri-cods/html-css/sections/introduction.md

 A common way to refer to the differences between a programming language and a markup language is that the former is *interpreted* while the latter is *compiled*.

-## CSS, aka Cascading Stylesheet
+## CSS, aka Cascading Style Sheets
 CSS is a language for describing style in markup languages, and is usually used in conjunction with HTML.
 CSS is essentially a set of rules that can then be applied when rendering a HTML document.
-Its name—cascading stylesheets—refers to the fact that there is an order of precedence in how CSS rules are applied to a document; in short, more specific rules overwrite less specific rules.
+Its name—cascading style sheets—refers to the fact that there is an order of precedence in how CSS rules are applied to a document; in short, more specific rules overwrite less specific rules.

 ## Where does the Internet come in?
 Together, these languages can be used to write and style a website using a text editor (i.e. VS Code) directly from your computer.
 No Internet access needed.